 3. Self-discipline and core values:

-The success of any venture is attained when the person involved in the venture has strict self-discipline and core values that define their vision and the target intended to be achieved by them.
+The success of any venture is attain when the person involve in the venture has strict self-discipline and core values that define their vision and the target intend should be achieved by them.
 A persons’ life revolves all around the formula of work and balance method.
 However, a startup requires much more involvement than an established business.
 A startup can be compared to an infant who needs nurturing till it is quite ready to walk on its own.

 4. Get onboard the best team: